Disk Types and Performance

 - Token production rate: This rate equals the disk maximum IOPS, which is 6,500 tokens/s.

-- Token consumption rate: This rate is calculated based on the I/O usage.
+- Token consumption rate: This rate is based on the I/O usage.
 Each I/O request consumes a token.
-The maximum consumption rate is 16,000 tokens/s, which is the larger value between the disk burst IOPS and maximum IOPS.
+The maximum consumption rate is 16,000 tokens/s, which is the larger value of the disk burst IOPS and the maximum IOPS.

 Consumption principles

-When the token consumption rate is greater than the production rate, the number of tokens decreases accordingly, and eventually the disk IOPS will be consistent with the token production rate (the maximum IOPS).
+When tokens are consumed faster than they are produced, the number of tokens decreases accordingly, and eventually the disk IOPS will be consistent with the token production rate (the maximum IOPS).
 In this example, the disk can burst for approximately 3,032 seconds [28,800,000/(16,000 - 6,500)].

 Reservation principles

-When the token consumption rate is smaller than the production rate, the number of tokens increases accordingly, enabling the disk to regain the burst capability.
+When tokens are consumed more slowly than they are produced, the number of tokens increases accordingly, and the disk regains burst capability.
 In this example, if the disk is suspended for approximately 4,431 seconds (28,800,000/6,500), the token bucket will be filled up with tokens.

 As long as there are tokens in the token bucket, the disk has the burst capability.

-- When the number of tokens is greater than zero, the disk IOPS can exceed 6,500 and has the capability to reach 16,000, the IOPS burst limit.
+- As long as there are tokens, the disk IOPS can exceed 6,500 and can burst to up to 16,000, the IOPS burst limit.

-- When the disk IOPS is less than 6,500, the number of tokens starts to increase, and the disk can regain the burst capability.
+- Anytime the disk IOPS is less than 6,500, the number of tokens starts to increase, and the disk regains the burst capability.

-For details about how to test the EVS disk performance parameters, see How Can I Test My Disk Performance?.
+For details about how to test the EVS disk performance, see How Do I Test My Disk Performance?.

 Feedback